JiweiTian/AT_SG/README.md

 The output robustness_epoch_SSA is saved to the file Perturbation_percent_SSA_SSA_mean.npy

-Code for training the model using the original dataset for a fair comparison:
+Code for training the model using the original dataset for a fair comparison (based on pqd_classify.py):

 The output robustness_normal is saved to the file Perturbation_percent_normal_mean.npy

-Code for analysis of robustness of the CNN model before adversarial training:
+Code for analysis of robustness of the CNN model before adversarial training (based on pqd_SSA.py):

 The output robustness_original is saved to the file Original_robustness.npy